-As a developer of mobile and online game, we values feedbacks from players, as such, we have set up complaint and feedback channels, WeChat customer service, customer service hotline, instant chat rooms in games, Weibo and WeChat official accounts etc. to facilitate communication between our customers and the Company.
-During the Year, we received 5 (2021: 2) complaints from the players relating to our products and services.
+Being a developer of mobile and online games, we place great importance on feedback from our players.
+To ensure smooth communication between our customers and the company, we have established various channels for receiving complaints and feedback.
+These channels include WeChat customer service, a customer service hotline, in-game instant chat rooms, as well as official accounts on Weibo and WeChat.
+These platforms enable us to foster effective communication and engagement with our valued customers.

+During the Year, we received 13 (2022: 5) complaints from the players relating to our products and services.
 The complaints have been handled in a professional and timely manner by our dedicated customer service team.

-In addition, we invited our game players to provide feedbacks through regular customer satisfaction survey using an autogenerated surveying system in game during the Year, in which the players' satisfaction level can be rated from 1 (very unsatisfied) to 5 (very satisfied).
+In addition, we invited our game players to provide feedbacks through regular customer satisfaction survey using an auto-generated surveying system of QQ during the Year, in which the players' satisfaction level can be rated from 1 (very unsatisfied) to 5 (very satisfied).
 The result of the players' satisfaction is shown as below:

-Over 10,139 users rated on their satisfaction level Approximately 79% of the users rated 4 or above
+Over 6,903 users rated on their satisfaction level Approximately 84% of the users rated 4 or above